NoureldeenHassan/OPSC621-Final-Poe/README.md

   <img src="https://github.com/user-attachments/assets/3be2c2ae-c110-4a6a-97ea-920c73a6fb5b" alt="Screenshot of E Bird App" width="300">
 </p>

-Map:
+---

+### Map View

-- **The map shows a portion of Southern Africa, with South Africa prominently displayed.
+- **Map Display**: Shows a portion of Southern Africa with South Africa prominently visible.
-- **A red pin marks the location of the bird sighting.
+- **Red Pin**: Marks the location of the bird sighting.
-- **A blue line appears to indicate the route taken to reach that location.
+- **Blue Line**: Indicates the route taken to reach that location.
-- **Distance:

-The text "Distance: 380.10 miles" is displayed near the top of the screen.
-This  represents the distance traveled to reach the sighting location.
+- **Distance**: The text "Distance: 380.10 miles" is displayed near the top of the screen, representing the distance traveled to reach the sighting location.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/be985c22-b541-4ee7-b578-917e93f745c8" alt="Screenshot of E Bird App 2" width="300">
 </p>

+---

-Bird Images:
+### Bird Images

-- **The screen displays two bird images:
+- **Image Display**: Shows two bird images with descriptions.
-- **First Image: A gray bird perched on a branch, labeled as "forest bird" with the description "amazon rainforest."
+  - **First Image**: A gray bird perched on a branch, labeled as "forest bird" with the description "amazon rainforest."
-- **Second Image: A colorful bird with a blue head and yellow body, labeled as "rainbow bird."
+  - **Second Image**: A colorful bird with a blue head and yellow body, labeled as "rainbow bird."
-- **Select Image from Gallery" Button:

-This button allows the user to choose an image from their device's gallery to add to the app.
+- **"Select Image from Gallery" Button**: Allows the user to choose an image from their device's gallery to add to the app.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/38e39f34-5649-47e5-9b9d-5d5e4b2e1079" alt="Screenshot of E Bird App 3" width="300">
 </p>

-Remove from fav" Button:
+---

+### Favorites Management

-- **This button allows the user to remove the sighting from their list of favorites.
+- **"Remove from Favorites" Button**: Enables users to remove a sighting from their list of favorites for easier organization.

 <p align="center">
  <img src="https://github.com/user-attachments/assets/966dd533-c3a9-4925-bdad-6fbdd6842593" alt="Screenshot of E Bird App 4" width="300">
 </p>

+---

 <p align="center">
+  <strong>End of Overview</strong>
 </p>